AchrafKassioui/Learning-SpriteKit/README.md

 ## Scene size

 Most tutorials and resources available on SpriteKit will use a specific size for the scene, and pass it to the initializer method.
-What size should you use in your own SpriteKit project?
+How should you size your SpriteKit scene?
+How does scene size affect performance?
+Will my nodes' position be constrained by the scene size?
+If a physics body falls under gravity, will it continue to fall indefinitely?

-Scene size is the size of the *visible* portion of it.
+In reality, scene size is the size of its *visible* portion.
 The scene itself is infinite.
-Below are references to better understand the relationship between the scene (infinite) and its presenter (the view).
+Below are references to better understand the relationship between the scene (infinite) and its presenter (the view, finite).

 *28 March 2024*